 Reading is at the heart of our curriculum.
-We use high quality, language rich texts from The Power of Reading as a basis to plan and deliver a stimulating curriculum which builds on the knowledge, understanding and skills of all children, whatever their starting points, matching the needs of our community.
+We use high quality, language rich texts to plan and deliver a stimulating curriculum which builds on the knowledge, understanding and skills of all children, whatever their starting points, matching the needs of our community.

 Our inclusive curriculum ensures that there is challenge for all.
 The needs of all children are met within the environment of high quality teaching, supported by targeted, proven interventions where appropriate.
-Specialist teachers play an important part in the success of our curriculum and we engage with a range of high quality creative partners (Enabling Enterprise, Artis and Merton Music Foundation) to enhance the learning opportunities for all our children to help them develop a range of transferable skills.
+Specialist teachers play an important part in the success of our curriculum and we engage with a range of high quality creative partners (Polka Theatre, Merton Schools Sports Partnership) to enhance the learning opportunities for all our children to help them develop a range of transferable skills.